Juba (food)

 Juba was a food that was traditionally eaten by slaves in the United States colonies who worked on plantations.
 It was made up of a mixture of leftovers and was cooked in a large pot.
 Often, leftovers came from the plantation slaves, and were given largely to the slaves working the fields to consume.
-Additionally, juba was often labeled slop, its ingredients often indistinguishable from one another.
+Additionally, juba was often labeled slop, as its ingredients were indistinguishable from one another.
 To make consumption psychologically easier, the slaves created a song that sounded to their masters like merriment, but held a more ominous double meaning.